DrWarpMan/softether-vpn-installation-script/README.md

 # softether-vpn-installation-script
-Simple SoftEther VPN installation script for Debian-based systems This script is made for myself, if you don't know how to use it and what it does, don't use it.
+Simple SoftEther VPN installation script for Debian-based systems.
+I made this script for myself, I bear no responsibility for any damage it may cause to your system, if you don't know how to use it, then don't.

-*NOTE: This script is only working with root!*
+***NOTE:** This script is only working with root!*

 ## Guide
 1. `apt update -y && apt upgrade -y`